bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 ## Where are the outputs stored?

-Outputs are produced after the simulation's last iteration (see the [introduction](../docs/Introduction_transportation_problem.md))).
+Outputs are produced after the simulation's last iteration (see the [Introduction to the Urban Transportation System Optimization Framework](./Introduction_transportation_problem.md) page).
 All the outputs generated during this last run are stored in a unique output folder called `output/siouxfaux-<sample_size>__\<date>_\<time>`.
 It ends with the date and time of the simulation you have just run (see Figure 1).
 Note that the figure references a simulation run with a 1k population sample.

 ![Alt text](/../../master/Images/Output_folder_2.png)